ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 ### Schema as code

-In Ent, we try and push the entity's logic to the schema level, this way, the logic can be near the schema and not located in different places in a system.
+In Ent, we try and push the entity's logic to the schema level.
+This way, the logic can be near the schema and not located in different places in a system.
 Entity properties could be:
 1. Field type (Text, Int, Boolean)
 2. Field Valid values ("Not empty","positive")